Hillaal/Practicing-C-/Question-38/README.md

- ###  In this challenge write a function to add two floating numbers.
-Determine the integer floor of the sum.
-The floor is the truncated floatvalue, anything after the decimal point is dropped.
-For instance floor(1.1+3.05)=floor(4.15)=4
+ ###   Write a C function to count the number of 1’s in an unsigned 8-bit integer.